miRTop/mirtop/docs/code_structure.md

     * `make_cigar`: giving an alignment return the CIGAR of it
     * `reverse_complement`: return the reverse complement of a sequence
     * `align`: uses biopython to align two sequences of the same size
+    * `expand_cigar`: from a 12M to MMMMMMMMMMMM
+    * `cigar2snp`: from CIGAR code to list of changes with position and reference and target nts
   * __mapper.py__:
     * `read_gtf` file: map genomic miRNA position to precursos position, then it needs genomic position for the miRNA and the precursor.
 Return would be like {mirna: [start, end]}
   * __annotate.py__: